 “The elderly couple with the Rhodesian Ridgeback also achieved their goals in that 6-8 week range, structured similarly to the above as far as consults,” says Jamtgaard.
 They were able to walk their dog safely and have him remain calm when they encounter other dogs.
 The dog can sit while they talk to the other dog owners.
 They do walk him on a Gentle Leader, but that helps with the safety issue of his size relative to their weight, should a situation happen.
 At last communication, approximately 6 months after our initial consult, things had continued to go well.”

 Here is an example of training an alternate behavior in order for the dog to form a positive association around other dogs.

 A unique perspective on being a leader to your dog:

-REQUEST TO READERS: If you have a firsthand story of a client or have an experience yourself in which a bite or aggression occurred due to use of aversive techniques (alpha roll, forced release of item from the mouth, etc.), please share the story and include where the technique was learned—by watching TV, reading a book, or as a recommendation from a trainer or a friend.
+REQUEST TO READERS: If you have a firsthand story of a client or have an experience yourself in which a bite or aggression occurred due to use of aversive techniques (alpha roll, forced release of item from the mouth, etc.), please share the story and include where the technique was learned, such as “by watching TV”, from a book (include the name)”, or as a recommendation from a trainer or a friend.